 Mandy Lea has certifications in Basic First Aid and Adult CPR to assist with our group.
 She grew up in Colorado and has been camping her whole life, which makes her a wealth of camping and outdoor knowledge.
 Mandy has photographed the Grand Canyon several times over the years.
 In 2018, she solidified her love of this place by celebrating Valentine’s Day and her 35th birthday hiking 85 miles over 13 days on some of the most rugged trails the canyon has to offer.

-Group Size Limit – 4 Note: The group size is being limited to four participants for the February and March sessions to ensure an experience where everyone gets to know each other.
+Group Size Limit – 4 Clients plus 2 Guides Note: In general, the group size is being limited to four participants to ensure an experience where everyone gets to know each other.
 This means we’ll have two guides and four participants, which is a great ratio!
-Depending on how permitting goes, we may open the November session up to six (6) students.
+Depending on how permitting goes, we may open one or more sessions up to six (6) students.

 Other Things to Consider: